Tag: developer-friendly security

 Making Zero Trust Developer-Friendly

 Let’s be honest: developers are already juggling tight deadlines, feature requests, and bug fixes.
 Adding security to the mix can feel overwhelming.
-The key to successful Zero Trust implementation is to integrate it seamlessly into your development workflows.
+The key to successful Zero Trust implementation is to integrate it smoothly into your development workflows.

 Strategies for Developer-Friendly Zero Trust